-The stages of mourning are universal and are experienced by people from all walks of life.
+The stages of mourning and grief are universal and are experienced by people from all walks of life.
 Mourning occurs in response to an individual’s own terminal illness or to the death of a valued being, human or animal.
-There are five stages of normal grief.
-They were first proposed by Elsabeth Kubler-Ross in her 1969 book “On Death and Dying.”
+There are five stages of normal grief that were first proposed by Elisabeth Kübler-Ross in her 1969 book “On Death and Dying.”

 Many people do not experience the stages in the order listed below, which is okay.
 The key to understanding the stages is not to feel like you must go through every one of them, in precise order.
 Instead, it’s more helpful to look at them as guides in the grieving process — it helps you understand and put into context where you are.